-BASICS for CHILDREN & TEENAGERS
+BASICS for PARENTS OF CHILDREN & TEENAGERS

 This is a free, six session course, for parents and other primary caregivers of children and teenagers living with mental illness.
 These children or adolescents have either been diagnosed with a serious mental illness, serious emotional disturbance or who are experiencing symptoms but have not yet been diagnosed.
 The course is taught by trained teachers who are the parent or other caregivers of individuals who developed the symptoms of mental illness during childhood/adolescence.